JanssenProject/jans/docs/casa/plugins/accts-linking/account-linking-index.md

 1. Download the utility jar file `https://maven.jans.io/maven/io/jans/agama-inbound/replace-janssen-version/agama-inbound-replace-janssen-version.jar` and copy to your server's `/opt/jans/jetty/jans-auth/custom/libs`

-1. In the server, create a `casa` directory inside `/opt/jans/jetty/jans-auth/custom/pages`

-1. Download the file `https://github.com/JanssenProject/jans/raw/vreplace-janssen-version/jans-casa/plugins/acct-linking/extras/login.xhtml` and copy it to the previously created folder

-1. Download the file `https://github.com/JanssenProject/jans/raw/vreplace-janssen-version/jans-casa/plugins/acct-linking/extras/Casa.py`.
-Open TUI or the admin UI (for Flex), and locate the custom script whose name is `casa`.
-Update the contents of the script with the contents of the file

-1. In TUI, ensure the custom script named `agama` is enabled

-1. Still in TUI, visit the Clients screen, locate the client labeled "Client for Casa".
+1. In TUI, visit the Clients screen, locate the client labeled "Client for Casa".
 Add the following redirect URI to the list: `https://<your-jans-host>/jans-casa/pl/acct-linking/user/interlude.zul`.
 Replace the name of your Jans server accordingly

-1. Run the following commands to generate the archives of the Agama projects
+1. Run the following commands to generate the archive of the Agama inbound identity project

     ```
     git clone --depth 1 --branch main --no-checkout https://github.com/JanssenProject/jans.git